UiPath/Community.Activities/README.md

 *Change of behavior that customers could have depended on, but probably wouldn't.*

 Examples:
-* correcting behavior in a subtle corner case
+* Correcting behavior in a subtle corner case

 As with type 2 changes, these require judgment: what is reasonable and what’s not?